47 Tuc in Rubin Data Preview 1: Exploring Early LSST Data and Science Potential: Abstract

 \section{Abstract}

 We present analyses of the early data from Rubin Observatory's Data Preview 1 (DP1) for the globular cluster 47 Tuc field.
 The DP1 dataset for 47 Tuc includes four nights of observations from the Rubin Commissioning Camera (LSSTComCam), covering multiple bands ($ugriy$).
-We address challenges of crowding near the cluster core and toward the SMC in DP1, and demonstrate improved star-galaxy separation by fitting fifth-degree polynomials to the stellar loci in color-color diagrams and applying multi-dimensional sigma clipping.
+We address challenges of crowding in the inner region of the cluster and toward the SMC in DP1, and demonstrate improved star-galaxy separation by fitting fifth-degree polynomials to the stellar loci in color-color diagrams and applying multi-dimensional sigma clipping.
 We compile a catalog of 3,576 probable 47 Tuc member stars selected via a combination of isochrone, Gaia proper-motion, and color-color space matched filtering.
 We explore the sources of photometric scatter in the 47 Tuc color-color sequence, evaluating contributions from various potential sources, including differential extinction within the cluster.
-Finally, we recover five known variable stars, including three RR Lyrae and two eclipsing binaries.
+Finally, of the 72 well-characterized variables in the field, we recover five known variable stars, including three RR Lyrae and two eclipsing binaries, in the coadd-based object catalog, and identify 62 in the difference image-based object catalog.
 Although the DP1 lightcurves have sparse temporal sampling, they appear to follow the patterns of densely-sampled literature lightcurves well.
 Despite some data limitations for crowded-field stellar analysis, DP1 demonstrates the promising scientific potential for future LSST data releases.

 \keywords{}